hyperswine/Arcboot/README.md

 A set of utilities including a bootloader for riscv and arm.
 Comes in the form of a single executable.

+- the source code contains multiple executable targets.
+One for the main `arcutils` and 3 for each arch-specific bootloader image `arcboot-riscv`, `arcboot-arm`, `arcboot-x86_64`

 ## Features

 - can create disk images of type GPT, partitioned with FAT and BTRFS/DOS/EXT4